airamez/codando-live/SQL/SQL_Overview.md

 ## Some Context

 SQL is usually related to Relational Databases.
-There are many different types of databases and in general, the database types that are relational are called NO SQL DATABASE.
+There are many different types of databases and in general, the database types that are NOT relational are called NO SQL DATABASE.
 A quick search and you will find a long list of SQL and NoSQL databases servers.
 Each database technology is specialized in something.
 So there is no such thing as the best database technology for all situations.

 ## SQL Servers